Adaptive Neyman Allocation: Two-Stage Adaptive Neyman Allocation

 \begin{assumption} There exist two constants $\kappa(1), \kappa(0) < \infty$ which do not depend on $T$, such that

 \end{assumption}

 Assumption~\ref{asp:kurtosis} asserts that the representative random variables $Y(1), Y(0)$ are sufficiently light-tailed, in the sense that their respective kurtosis values $\kappa(1), \kappa(0)$ exist.
 It is worth noting that the kurtosis values are always greater than $1$, i.e., $\kappa(1), \kappa(0) > 1$.
 For a Gaussian random variable $Z$, its kurtosis is equal to $3$, i.e., $\bE\left[(Z - \bE Z)^4\right] / \sigma^4(Z) = 3$.
 The kurtosis will be larger for distributions with heavier tails, and smaller for those with lighter tails.
 In other papers, instead of assuming Assumption~\ref{asp:kurtosis}, either sub-Gaussianity or boundedness is often assumed \citep{lattimore2020bandit, slivkins2019introduction}.
+Let $\sP^{[\kappa]}$ be the family of joint distributions that satisfies Assumption~\ref{asp:kurtosis}.

 With the above assumption, we now show the quality of the two-stage adaptive Neyman allocation, as measured by the competitive ratio, in Theorem~\ref{thm:2StageANA}.